MicrosoftDocs/OfficeDocs-Exchange/Exchange/ExchangeServer/plan-and-deploy/prerequisites.md

 After you've prepared your environment for Exchange Server, use the Exchange Deployment Assistant for the next steps in your actual deployment.
 For information on hybrid deployments, see [Exchange Server Hybrid Deployments](https://technet.microsoft.com/library/jj200581(v=exchg.150).aspx).

 > [!TIP]
 > Have you heard about the Exchange Server Deployment Assistant?
-It's a free online tool that helps you quickly deploy Exchange Server in your organization by asking you a few questions and creating a customized deployment checklist just for you.
+It is a free online tool that helps you quickly deploy Exchange Server in your organization by asking you a few questions and creating a customized deployment checklist just for you.
 If you want to learn more about it, go to [Microsoft Exchange Server Deployment Assistant](https://go.microsoft.com/fwlink/p/?linkid=626978).

 ## What do you need to know before you begin?